vimond/replay/plans.md

 Specific improvements and things to verify

 * ✓ Test with subtitles and audio tracks...
-* ✓ Make bitrateFix and maxBitrate props.
+* ✓ Make bitrateFix and bitrateCap props.
 * ✓ Make sure setting different sources subsequently works.
 Also test that an empty source shuts down video in a clean way.
 * ✓ Make sure Dash.js works in Streamlab.
 * ✓ Look into setting volume, mute, and pause state on startup.
 Needs to be explicit start values.
 Full outbound API via updateProperty/onStreamPropertyChange.